sanketnerella03/react-todo-assignment/README.md

 - Edit page (/edit)
 - 404 page - Ensure a 404 page is shown when an address (in the address bar of the browser) is used that does not correspond to a page that exists in the application. eg. http://localhost:3000/thispathdoesnotexist

-3. Add an image that will always display irrespective of the route.
+3. Add an image that will always display irrespective of the route. neo

 4. Build the header as a styled-component of which the Font color can be changed using the color prop.
 Also ensure the component has a default color.
 Then add a Heading on each of the pages that will display the name of the page the user is on (eg. Home, Reminders etc).
-Use the default component on all the pages but override the color on the header on the ***HOME*** page
+Use the default component on all the pages but override the color on the header on the ***HOME*** page neo

 5. Add a menu to allow user to navigate to the pages listed below.
 The menu must always be shown irrespective of the page you are on.
 - Home page
 - Reminders page
+neo

 Bonus: Accentuate the active menu Item (in other words, make the menu item bold, or change the colour of the text if the corresponding page is active.